modelflows/modelflowsapp/cardiacpathologydetection.md

 #### Analysis and findings

 The main process for the higher order dynamic mode decomposition (HODMD) analysis pipeline is summarized in the schematic diagram.
 The first step is data preparation: each frame (snapshot) extracted from the video loop is cropped (removing the parts with the medical information), then  arranged in a tensor, which is then used as the HODMD input.
-In the following steps, HODMD decomposes the reshaped data into a set of DMD modes, each associated with its own frequency, growth rate and amplitude.
+In the following steps, HODMD decomposes the data into a set of DMD modes, each associated with its own frequency, growth rate and amplitude.

 ![Figure text](https://github.com/modelflows/modelflowsapp/blob/master/assets/img/ModelFlows_Cardiac_IMAGE01.jpg?raw=true)